george-key/cron-lux/README.md

 ## Description

-**NEO Lux** was developed to provide an easy way to interact with Smart Contracts in the NEO blockchain using C#.
+**CRON Lux** was developed to provide an easy way to interact with Smart Contracts in the CRON  blockchain using C#.

-It is not necessary to run a full node, because NEO Lux connects to [Neon DB](https://github.com/CityOfZion/neon-wallet-db), which is the same API used by the [Neon wallet](https://github.com/CityOfZion/neon-wallet/).
+It is not necessary to run a full node, because CRON Lux connects to [Neon DB](https://github.com/CityOfZion/neon-wallet-db), which is the same API used by the [Neon wallet](https://github.com/CityOfZion/neon-wallet/).

 ## Compatibility